-Welcome to Allsorts, the cheery little blog of Jenny B Harris... illustrator, designer, and generally artsy craftsy person.
-This is where I share projects, ideas and such, and natter on about this and that.
+Welcome to Jenny Allsorts, my cheery little blog!
+Hello!
+I'm Jenny... illustrator, designer, and generally artsy craftsy person, and this is where I share projects, ideas and such, and natter on about this and that.
 I love all things stitchy, papery and vintage.
 Pull up a comfy chair and have a cup of tea!

 orry about the tongue-twister title.
 This year we have family coming to town for the Fourth of July, and since I'm planning lots of festive decorations, I created this printable for a Patriotic Pinwheel.
 This is a stars-and-stripes version of my pinspinner pinwheel!